How to do a feasibility study for a business?

 Step 4: Prepare Organisation and Operations

-Once a foundation has been built for the project, work must begin organizing operations and costs.
+Once a foundation has been built for the project, work must begin organising operations and costs.
 This includes a thorough breakdown of start-up costs, investments, and operational expenses.
 Everything from equipment to overhead costs must be accounted for.

 Step 5: Produce an Opening Day Balance Sheet